 Empirical evidence to date generally suggests that high-frequency trading has improved market quality during normal times.
-What is not clear is the role of high-frequency traders during episodic periods of market crash and extreme volatility.
+What is not clear is the role of high-frequency traders during episodic periods of the market crash and extreme volatility.

 If you’re a retail trader or a tech professional looking to start your own automated trading desk, start high-frequency trading training today!
 Begin with basic concepts like automated trading architecture, market microstructure, strategy backtesting system and order management system.
-You can also enrol in EPAT, one of the most extensive algo trading courses available in the industry.
+You can also enroll in EPAT, one of the most extensive algo trading courses available in the industry.